-For Urban Analytics, it is important to develop computational and research thinking, problem-solving, and data analysis skills to evaluate problems and propose solutions in the "real-world" arena that you will soon be entering.
-In this class, we use a combination of lecture and hands-on lab sessions to illustrate how you can apply the urban analytics concepts and skills to examine problems in the urban built environment.
-These assignments and project will also challenge you to apply critical thinking skills to solve tangible analytical planning problems using real-world data and scenarios.
-The skills acquired through the assignments build upon each other and all come together in a project that incorporates constraints one might encounter as a professional in the planning field.
+Through a combination of lectures and hands-on lab sessions, I aim to illustrate how urban analytics concepts and skills can be applied to address challenges in the urban built environment.
+Assignments and projects are designed to challenge you to apply critical and socio-technical thinking skills to solve tangible analytical planning problems using real-world data and scenarios.
+The skills acquired through these assignments build upon one another, culminating in a comprehensive project that incorporates the constraints and complexities you might encounter as a professional in the planning field.